superfluid-org/custom-supertokens/README.md

 The core functions are `mint` and `burn`.
 They leverage the hooks `selfMint` and `selfBurn` provided by the canonical Super Token implementation.
 The rest of the logic is mostly about setting and enforcing rate limits per bridge.
 The limits are defined as the maximum token amount a bridge can mint or burn per 24 hours (rolling time window).

+### HomeERC20

+Is a plain OpenZeppelin based ERC20 with ERC20Votes extension.
+It's suitable for multichain token deployments which want an ERC20 representation on L1 and Super Token representations on L2s.

+TODO: for tokens which shall be bridged to Arbitrum, add self-registration with the Arbitrum Gateway.

 ### Optimism / Superchain Standard Bridge

 L2's based on the OP / Superchain stack can use the native [Standard Bridge](https://docs.optimism.io/builders/app-developers/bridging/standard-bridge) for maximum security.